 No matter the cause, if you notice your dog has diarrhea, make sure to put out lots of extra water.
 If not, he could become dehydrated very quickly, only making matters worse.

 Fiber Plays an Important Part in Poop

-A dog that is fed a diet of mostly processed kibble will poop a lot.
+A dog that is fed a diet of mostly processed dry kibble will poop a lot.

-Because the main ingredient in most of these types of food are fillers.
+Because the main ingredients in most of these types of food are fillers.

-Things such as rice hulls, beet pulp, and soybeans can create lots of excrement, meaning that your dog will poop a lot, and often.
+Things such as rice hulls, beet pulp, and soybeans can create lots of excrement, meaning that your dog needs to poop a lot, and often.

-Processed kibble, especially the cheaper brands, also contains something called cellulose.
+Processed kibble (especially the cheaper brands) food contains something called cellulose.
 In other circles, it’s known as wood fiber or sawdust.